atos-tools/atos-utils/doc/tutorial.rst

   $ cp -a atos-configurations atos-configurations-first
   $ rm -rf atos-configurations
-  $ atos-init -b "make clean all" -r "run.sh"
+  $ atos-init -b "make clean all" -r "./run.sh"

 In this case, the initialization was done explicitly with the ``atos-init`` tool, which was implicitly called in the previous section by the basic